Is There Anything About?

 Is There Anything About? is the sixth studio album by the British jazz fusion group Brand X. It is the last album to feature longstanding members Robin Lumley and Phil Collins.
-It was assembled from outtakes from the 1979 Product sessions.
+It was assembled from outtakes from the 1979 Product and Do They Hurt? sessions.
+These sessions had produced around twenty tracks.
 Bassist Percy Jones first heard about the album after it was released, and was unsatisfied with the results.
-These sessions produced around twenty tracks which also comprised the Do They Hurt? album (1980).
-"Modern, Noisy and Effective" is actually the backing track to "Soho" with a new keyboard line overdubbed on it.
+"Modern, Noisy and Effective" is actually the backing track to "Soho" from Product with a new keyboard line overdubbed on it.
 "A Longer April" is an extended version of "April" from Product, with a bit of synth noise added in the middle.
 "TMIU-ATGA" is taken from an old cassette tape running in the studio while the band were improvising; the title is an acronym for 'They Make It Up- As They Go Along'.